• Pay My Bill

 Brain Research and Interventional Neurotherapeutics

-(BRAIN) Program
+(BRaIN) Program

-BRAIN Programs
+BRaIN Programs

-The Brain Research and Interventional Neurotherapeutics (BRAIN) Program at Butler Hospital involves a combination of research and clinical treatments within interventional psychiatry that focuses on advanced treatments for mental health disorders for individuals who do not respond to traditional therapies like medication and psychotherapy.
+The Brain Research and Interventional Neurotherapeutics (BRaIN) Program at Butler Hospital involves a combination of research and clinical treatments within interventional psychiatry that focuses on advanced treatments for mental health disorders for individuals who do not respond to traditional therapies like medication and psychotherapy.

-This subspeciality within psychiatry includes treatments such as Electroconvulsive Therapy (ECT), Transcranial Magnetic Stimulation (TMS), Esketamine (Spravato), neurofeedback, self-neuromodulation, and new cutting-edge modalities for major depressive disorder, obsessive compulsive disorder, post traumatic stress disorder, addiction, bipolar disorder, and other Neuropsychiatric disorders.
+This subspeciality within psychiatry includes treatments such as Electroconvulsive Therapy (ECT), Transcranial Magnetic Stimulation (TMS), Esketamine (Spravato), PRISM neurofeedback, self-neuromodulation, and new cutting-edge modalities for major depressive disorder, obsessive compulsive disorder, post traumatic stress disorder, addiction, bipolar disorder, and other Neuropsychiatric disorders.

 This unique program is integrated with scientific research to help develop personalized treatment approaches, target patient-specific symptoms, and identify potential biomarkers to predict clinical response and optimize outcomes.